 \section{Introduction}

-Bosonic integer quantum Hall (BIQH) state, as a bosonic analog of fermionic topological insulator, is one of the simplest symmetry-protected topological phases with $U(1)\times U(1)$ global symmetry~\cite{Senthil2013}.
-In early days, a possible integer quantized quantum Hall effect is numerically considered in Harper-Hofstadter model with topological $C=2$ band~\cite{Cooper2009}.
-Later such numerical studies are spanned to strongly interacting two-component bosons in two dimensional magnetic field based on cold atomic neutral systems~\cite{Furukawa2013,Regnault2013,Wu2013,Grass2014}.
-The fascinating property of a BIQH phase is that it is characterized by (a) Hall conductivity quantized to an even integer~\cite{Lu2012,Wen2013,Geraedts2013} and (b) two counter propagating chiral modes.
-Recently, such lattice realizations of a BIQH phase are also actively explored, including exact diagonalization (ED) calculation of single-component bosons at filling $\nu=1$ in the lowest topological flat-band with Chern number $C=2$ identified by a unique ground state with a quantized $|\sigma_{xy}=2|$ Hall conductance~\cite{Sterdyniak2015,Zeng2016}, density-matrix renormalization group (DMRG) identification of various hardcore bosonic lattices with correlated hoppings through Laughlin's argument of quantized charge pumping related to Hall conductance~\cite{He2015,Chen2019,Zeng2020}, and Monte Carlo study of two interpenetrating square lattices of quantum rotors~\cite{Geraedts2017}.
-In Ref.~\cite{Cooper2015}, composite fermion theory is proposed for the symmetry-protected BIQH state of single component bosons in Chern bands with $C=2$.
+The bosonic integer quantum Hall (BIQH) state, as a bosonic analog of a fermionic topological insulator, is one of the simplest symmetry-protected topological phases with $U(1)\times U(1)$ global symmetry~\cite{Senthil2013}.
+In the past, a possible integer quantized quantum Hall effect was numerically considered in Harper-Hofstadter model with topological $C=2$ band~\cite{Cooper2009}.
+Later such numerical studies were extended to strongly interacting two-component bosons in two dimensional magnetic field based on cold atomic neutral systems~\cite{Furukawa2013,Regnault2013,Wu2013,Grass2014}.
+The fascinating properties of a BIQH phase are that it is characterized by (a) Hall conductivity quantized to an even integer~\cite{Lu2012,Wen2013,Geraedts2013} and (b) two counter propagating chiral modes.
+Recently, such lattice realizations of a BIQH phase have been also actively explored, including exact diagonalization (ED) calculation of single-component bosons at filling $\nu=1$ in the lowest topological flat-band with Chern number $C=2$ identified by a unique ground state with a quantized $|\sigma_{xy}=2|$ Hall conductance~\cite{Sterdyniak2015,Zeng2016}, density-matrix renormalization group (DMRG) identification of various hardcore bosonic lattices with correlated hoppings through Laughlin's argument of quantized charge pumping related to Hall conductance~\cite{He2015,Chen2019,Zeng2020}, and Monte Carlo study of two interpenetrating square lattices of quantum rotors~\cite{Geraedts2017}.
+In Ref.~\cite{Cooper2015}, composite fermion theory was proposed for the symmetry-protected BIQH state of single component bosons in Chern bands with $C=2$.